-Indirect Addressing Register - IAR0
+Indirect Addressing Registers - IAR0, IAR1

-The Indirect Addressing Register, IAR0, although having its location in normal RAM register space, does not actually physically exist as normal registers.
-The method of indirect addressing for RAM data manipulation uses this Indirect Addressing Register and Memory Pointer, in contrast to direct memory addressing, where the actual memory address is specified.
-Actions on the IAR0 register will result in no actual read or write operation to this register but rather to the memory location specified by the corresponding Memory Pointer, MP0.
-Acting as a pair, IAR0 and MP0 can together access data from Bank 0.
-As the Indirect Addressing Register is not physically implemented, reading the Indirect Addressing Register will result of "00H" and writing to the register will result in no operation.
+The Indirect Addressing Registers, IAR0 and IAR1, although having its location in normal RAM register space, do not actually physically exist as normal registers.
+The method of indirect addressing for RAM data manipulation uses this Indirect Addressing Registers and Memory Pointers, in contrast to direct memory addressing, where the actual memory address is specified.
+Actions on the IAR0 and IAR1 registers will result in no actual read or write operation to these registers but rather to the memory location specified by the corresponding Memory Pointers, MP0 or MP1.
+Acting as a pair, IAR0 and MP0 or IAR1 and MP1 can together access data from Bank 0.
+As the Indirect Addressing Register is not physically implemented, reading the Indirect Addressing Register will return a result of "00H" and writing to the register will result in no operation.

-Memory Pointer - MP0
+Memory Pointers - MP0, MP1

-One Memory Pointer, known as MP0 is provided.
-This Memory Pointer is physically implemented in the Data Memory and can be manipulated in the same way as normal registers providing a convenient way with which to address and track data.
+Two Memory Pointers, known as MP0 and MP1 are provided.
+These Memory Pointers are physically implemented in the Data Memory and can be manipulated in the same way as normal registers providing a convenient way with which to address and track data.
 When any operation to the Indirect Addressing Register is carried out, the actual address that the microcontroller is directed to is the address specified by the Memory Pointer.
-MP0, together with the Indirect Addressing Register, IAR0, are used to access data from Bank 0.
+MP0 and MP1, together with the Addressing Registers, IAR0 and IAR1, all can be used to access data from Bank 0.